Management Response

 Responsible Deadline Status Comments

 UN Women will continue to provide technical assistance and are currently supporting the Ministry of Women and Child Development on women-specific legal frame-works through our technical advisor placed at the ministry.
-Technical Expert at MWCD EVAW Unit 2015/12 Ongoing
+Technical Expert at MWCD EVAW Unit 2015/12 Overdue-Initiated

 Recommendation: Evaluation Recommendation 6: Addressing Vulnerability Of Units And Not Just Individuals - The programme in its current design, seeks to tackle factors leading to the vulnerability of the women/girls in the intervention Panchayats.
 However, it is clear that in three of the six Panchayats (Bihar, Jharkhand and Odisha) the women/girls vulnerability is a subset of their family’s vulnerability to getting trafficked/exploited.
 Going forward, the programme may want to lay greater emphasis on reaching out to the families as a whole (including men from the family).